scraperwiki/data-services-scraper-template/README.md

 the ``skel/`` directory.

-The LICENCE file inside ``skel/`` is only a suggestion for scrapers built from the template; it has it has no effect on *this* template repo.
+The LICENCE file inside ``skel/`` is only a suggestion for scrapers built from the template; it has no effect on *this* template repo.